bwprice/apscale_blast_local/README.md

         └───subset_4_blastn.csv
 </pre>

-#### Blastn results filtering

-* Execute apscale-blast again and call the filter module:

-`apscale_blast filter`

-or

-Windows: `./apscale_blast.exe filter`

-MacOS: `./apscale_blast filter`

-* You will be asked to provide the FULL PATH to your database.
-Enter the PATH in the command line.
-For example:

-`/Users/tillmacher/Downloads/MIDORI2_UNIQ_NUC_GB260_srRNA_BLAST`

-* Next, you will be asked to provide the FULL PATH to the output folder that contains the unfiltered blastn results.
-Enter the PATH in the command line.
-For example:

-`/Users/tillmacher/Downloads/test_data_OTUs`

-* Apscale-blast will now filter the blastn results according to the following criteria:
+* Apscale-blast will automatically filter the blastn results according to the following criteria:

 - By e-value (the e-value is the number of expected hits of similar quality which could be found just by chance):
 - The hit(s) with the lowest e-value are kept (the lower the e-value the better).